 The file should never leave the HR office, nor should originals be removed.
-Requests for employee documents should be made, and an HR rep should make a copy.
+If a request for employee documents is made, an HR rep should make a copy.
 Creating folders in this way is not only respectful to the employee, it’s the law.

 8. A lack of information sharing, training and development

 Employees and managers need initial and ongoing training.
 Training is sometimes overlooked and done “on-the-fly” with startups and smaller companies, but allocating the time to develop and use training programs will save your company time and money along the way; employees get up-to-speed faster and are better able to handle the responsibilities of their job.
 And, don’t forget to set the proper expectations of dress code and acceptable behaviors in and outside the office, on social media and anytime an employee is representing the company.